AlexJReid/blog/content/posts/local-api/index.md

 It is likely that this approach is only appropriate for test environments.
 It would be a bad idea to attempt on a production environment, unless you have a clickbait blog post cued up: _I accidentally put my laptop into production and here's what happened!_

-Tooling to automate patch in process is be essential.
+Tooling to automate and secure the patch in process would be essential.
 This needs to just work for engineers and not get in their way.
 The whole point of this exercise is to make things easier.

-Some might say that running locally is irrelevant and that the traffic management features of Consul are the actual killer feature here.
-Deploying a branch to a test environment and just patching that in is good enough.

-_As usual, I'd love to know what you think.
-Comments and corrections are always welcome._
+Some might say that running locally is being overstated and that the traffic management features of Consul are the actual killer feature here.
+Deploying a branch to a test environment and just patching that in is actually _good enough_.
+I'd love to know what you think.
+Comments and corrections are also welcome.

 [Discuss on Twitter](https://twitter.com/search?q=https%3A%2F%2Falexjreid.dev%2Fposts%2Fpatching-in-a-development-service%2F&src=typed_query)